 In assessing how much net worth you need to retire, other income sources can completely change the amount needed so this is the next factor to consider.

-Sure, in the U.S., social security is available now to those 62 and older, but there can be so many more income streams.
+In the U.S., social security is available now to those 62 and older, but there can be so many more income streams.

 And many people want to retire before 62.
 They would not be eligible for social security yet.

 Alternative Income Sources

-Income from online business, consulting or working part time is an excellent solution for those lacking enough savings to retire comfortably before age 62 when social security becomes an option.
+Online business income, consulting income, or working part time are excellent solutions for those lacking enough savings to retire comfortably before age 62 when social security becomes an option.

 We had no idea what we were doing when we started an online business and it has been a game changer for us on so many levels.

-And given the choice between cross word puzzles and creating income streams for brain stimulation as I age, I’ll pick income streams, at least for the next couple of decades.
+Given the choice between crossword puzzles and creating income streams for brain stimulation as I age, however, I’ll pick income streams, at least for the next couple of decades.

-Generating income of $ 24,000 a year is like having another $600,000 of retirement savings in comparison to the 4% retirement withdrawal rule!
-Here’s the math:
+Generating income of $ 24,000 a year is like having another $600,000 of retirement savings in comparison to the traditional 4% retirement withdrawal rule!

 $24,000/.04 = $600,000